odmoon/mlops-stock-price-prediction/README.md

 ## Technology Stack

 Python: Primary programming language for model development and scripting.
-NumPy: For data manipulation and numerical processing. and others
+NumPy/Panda: For data manipulation and numerical processing. and others
+Tensorflow: Framework for machine learning in predictive analysis

 Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like `make data` or `make train` /future task/ ├── README.md          <- The top-level README for developers using this project.
-    ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    ├── data /will be used in future, for now static csv file is loaded from src/data/stock_data │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │